Sairam220599/Test/test.md

 * Then, if you need to make a change, you can go back and make your edit and rerun the program again, all in the same window.

+* It also allows Jupyter Notebook to support multiple languages.
+Jupyter Notebooks extend IPython through additional features, like storing your code and output and allowing you to keep markdown notes.

+### i.
+Creating Notebooks ###

+* To launch a Jupyter notebook, open your terminal and navigate to the directory where you would like to save your notebook.
+Then type the command ``` jupyter notebook ``` and the program will instantiate a local server at ```localhost:8888``` (or another specified port).

 *